Aurangzeb: War of succession

-On 10 August 1659, Dara was executed on grounds of apostasy and his head was sent to Shahjahan.
-The first prominent execution of Aurangzeb was that of his brother Prince Dara Shikoh, who was accused of being influenced by Hinduism although some sources argue it was done for political reasons.
+On 10 August 1659, Dara was executed on grounds of apostasy and his head was sent to Shah Jahan.
+This was the first prominent execution of Aurangzeb based on accusations of being influenced by Hinduism, however some sources argue it was done for political reasons.
 Aurangzeb had his allied brother Prince Murad Baksh held for murder, judged and then executed.
-Aurangzeb is accused of poisoning his imprisoned nephew Sulaiman Shikoh.
+Aurangzeb was accused of poisoning his imprisoned nephew Sulaiman Shikoh.
 Having secured his position, Aurangzeb confined his frail father at the Agra Fort but did not mistreat him.
 Shah Jahan was cared for by Jahanara and died in 1666.